surge-synthesizer/tuning-workbench-synth/README.md

 cd tuning-workbench-synth
-git submodule update --init --recursive cmake -Bbuild     # macos users may want cmake -Bbuild -GXcode if they want an xcode file cmake --build build --target Release
+git submodule update --init --recursive cmake -Bbuild     # macos users may want cmake -Bbuild -GXcode if they want an xcode file cmake --build build --config Release
 ```

 and you should get your build working.
 That's it.
-Amazing eh?
+Cool eh?

 Of course cmake will create IDE assets in a normal way if you want them.
 They will all appear in the build directory.